-Feel free to join your child any Friday at our Kabbalat Shabbat celebration.
+You will be invited to join your child on designated Fridays to our Kabbalat Shabbat celebration.
 Please observe our rules of decorum as we teach our children proper manners:

 - Sing, dance and celebrate, but do not talk with other adults during the program. - Turn off all cell phones before entering the auditorium. - Take crying or disruptive children out of the room until they can return in a calm matter.